 Best Plate Carrier-Style Weighted Vests for Rucking in 2026

-Plate carrier-style weighted vests distribute load across your chest and back the way a real ruck does.
-Compare the two carriers worth owning in 2026.
+Plate carrier-style vests and ruck plate carriers distribute load front-and-back the way a real ruck does.
+Compare the 4 carriers worth owning in 2026 and what plates fit each.

 - Don't forget plate cost.
-A carrier alone is half the equation; budget for steel or foam fitness plates separately.
+A carrier alone is half the equation; budget for plates separately.

 - Start light.
 The same progressive-overload rules that apply to ruck weight apply double when the load sits on your chest.